SamHSoftware/PhD/filter_RF_grades/README.md

 # Function output 1: The file path of that which was selected by the user.
 file_path = file_selection_dialog()
 ```
 ... you will load in the the necessary module functions.
 Then, you will see a GUI appear (see the example below) with which you can select the .csv file made by the MATLAB based random forrest regression model script.
 Usually, these files have a name such as 'AnalysingWaves_P1_P2_Combined_date', and it needs to contain the numerical grades we're intersted in.
+The numerical grades are assumed to be within the 17<sup>th</sup> column.

 <img src="https://github.com/SamHSoftware/PhD/blob/main/filter_RF_grades/img/file_selection.PNG?raw=true" alt="folder selection GUI" width="500"/>